- Highs: Accepts more card brands than most competitors. Windows Phone support.

 Another advantage of Pocket Pay is its Windows Phone support.
 Most services only seem to offer iOS and Android apps, so this is a distinct positive of Pocket Pay.

-Moreover, is fairly safe to say that you should be well covered when experiencing any technical or hardware issues, as you are dealing directly with the manufacturer rather than a third party.
-This peace of mind may go some way towards justifying the higher costs involved.
+Since Quest is an OEM (original equipment manufacturer), it is fairly safe to say that you should be well covered when experiencing any technical or hardware issues, as you are dealing directly with the manufacturer rather than a third party.
+This peace of mind could go some way towards justifying the higher costs involved.

 But that’s not all!
-There is also a “Closure Fee” for any cancellations after the initial 2 year term.
-While this is only $95, it seems quite an unreasonable charge considering Quest is already charging you a monthly amount and high transaction fees.
+There is also a “Closure Fee” for any cancellations after the initial 1-year term.
+While this is only $95 + GST, it seems quite an unreasonable charge considering Quest is already charging you a monthly amount and high transaction fees.

-Quest might consider reviewing this policy when looking to bring on board small businesses.
-Overall, we can state that the costs are the biggest downfall of this service.
+Overall, we can safely say the costs are the biggest downfall of this service.